neoman513-cloud/Bitcoin-Puzzle-Destroyer/README.md

 This program searches for Bitcoin Puzzles (or any other BTC address) on any range

+if you want to search with a bloomfile - take this one https://github.com/neoman513-cloud/Bloom-Searcher

 THIS IS PURE TRUE UNBIASED RANDOM, with real speed, not fake

 it uses a Cuda specialized random distribution that is Curand + CPU crypto secure random combined and millions of threads, no overlaps